Find Your Perfect NYC Stay: A Neighborhood by Neighborhood Guide

 Character & Vibe

 Stylish, upscale, and architecturally striking.
-SoHo (South of Houston) is known for its cast-iron buildings and designer shopping, while Tribeca (Triangle Below Canal) offers a more subdued residential atmosphere with converted warehouses and cobblestone streets.
-Both areas exude sophisticated urban elegance.
+SoHo is a bustling shopping hub, while Tribeca offers a more subdued, residential feel with converted warehouses and cobblestone streets.

 Best For